 “We exposed students to an ad that they believed to be either behaviorally targeted or non-targeted for a high-end watch brand.
 Then we asked them to rate how sophisticated they perceived themselves to be.
 The data show that participants evaluated themselves as more sophisticated after receiving an ad that they thought was individually targeted to them, compared to when they thought the same ad was not targeted.”

-Is this the end of “ Free shipping,” “ For a limited time only,” and all the rest?
-Probably not, but it’s definitely a breath of fresh air for our retargeting banner briefs, and a (potential) comfort to creative teams everywhere!
+Is this the end of “ Free Shipping ”, “ For a limited time only ” and company?
+Definitely not, but this is definitely a breath of fresh air for our retargeting banner briefs and a (potential) relief for several creative teams!